CntrlX/cookiejs/docs/webflow-integration.md

     privacyPolicyUrl: '/privacy-policy',
     cookiePolicyUrl: '/cookie-policy',
     content: {
-      header: 'We use cookies',
+      header: 'We Rely on Cookies',
-      message: 'This website uses cookies to enhance your browsing experience and provide personalized content.
-By clicking "Accept All", you consent to our use of cookies.'
+      message: 'At GreenAds Global, we use cookies and similar tools to understand how you use our website.
+This helps us improve your experience, personalize our services, and fine-tune our marketing efforts.
+By clicking “Accept,” you agree to our use of cookies as outlined in our Privacy Statement.
+You can read more information about our'
     }
   });
 });